Get startedGet started for free

 Imagine a constellation ("population") of satellites orbiting for a full year, and the distance traveled in each hour is measured in kilometers.
 There is variation in the distances measured from hour-to-hour, due to unknown complications of orbital dynamics.
 Assume we cannot measure all the data for the year, but we wish to build a population model for the variations in orbital distance per hour (speed) based on a sample of measurements.

 In this exercise, you will assume that the population of hourly distances are best modeled by a gaussian, and further assume that the parameters of that population model can be estimated from the sample statistics.
-Start with the preloaded sample_distances that was taken from a population of cars.
+Start with the preloaded sample_distances that was taken from a population of satellites.

 • Compute the mean and standard deviation of the sample_distances.